 “A romantic hotel in Venetian Rethymno with stunning suites, an acclaimed restaurant and personal service”

 Today the restaurant is known throughout Crete for its creative cuisine.
 But what many people don’t know is that Avli also offers various sumptuous suites, which have been added since 2005.
-Delightfully extravagant, but well within the realms of good taste, each combines the building's traditional elements (stone walls, beamed ceilings, Venetian arches) with modern comforts and Baroque-kitsch décor.
+Delightfully extravagant, each combines the building's traditional elements (stone walls, beamed ceilings, Venetian arches) with modern comforts and Baroque-kitsch décor.

 Best suited to couples, Avil makes a perfect escape for a romantic weekend or a couple of blissful days of indulgence at the end of a Crete holiday.
 Or, with Rethymno lying midway between Chania and Heraklion, on Crete’s north coast, it also makes a sophisticated base for exploring the island’s cultural attractions, beaches and mountains.